SprinterBot/SPrinterBot-AWD-330/Project/README.md

-Here you can find all my projects, thier BOM, all details, my reaserc, all in this section.
+# Here you can find all my projects, their BOM, all details, my research, all in this section.